-A. Under applicable stock exchange rules, brokers may vote shares in their discretion on "routine" matters for which their customers do not provide voting non-votes have on the proposals? instructions; however, on matters considered "non-routine," brokers may not vote shares without their customers' instruction.
+- Q. What effect do broker non-votes have on the proposals? - A. Under applicable stock exchange rules, brokers may vote shares in their discretion on "routine" matters for which their customers do not provide voting instructions; however, on matters considered "non-routine," brokers may not vote shares without their customers' instruction.
 Shares that are voted on "routine" proposals by brokers but not on those proposals deemed "non-routine" are referred to as "broker non-votes" with respect to the "non-routine" proposals.